-To assist associations develop their constitution, NSW Fair Trading has prepared this model constitution, which covers the matters required by law.
-An association may:
+To assist associations develop their constitution, NSW Fair Trading has prepared a model constitution, which covers the matters required by law.

-- · adopt this model constitution; or - adopt a modified version of this model constitution.
+Technorama Incorporated has elected to adopt a modified version of the model constitution.

 Adopting the model constitution (without modification)